2024 California Pistachio Chill Hours Report & Map

 - What model should be used to track chill?
 Chill hours or chill portions?

 - How much chill do pistachios need?

 - What are the impacts of low chill accumulation in pistachios?

 - Is there anything I can do to improve chill accumulation?

-Figure 3.
-Automatically track your per-acre chill hours and portions on the Semios Live dashboard, and compare your chill accumulation with the previous season.
+Figure 2.
+Automatically track your chill hours and portions on the Semios platform, and compare your chill accumulation with the previous season.

 2. What’s the difference between chill hours and chill portions?

 In pistachio production cool temperatures during the dormant season are important for leaf and flower bud development.
 The cooler temperatures crops rely on can be described as chill hours, chill units, or chill portions (see Understanding Chill in Pistachios).

 The chill hours model counts the hours a plant is between 32°F and 45°F.